OGGM/oggm/docs/hub.rst

 (i.e. everything that is downloaded automatically between users, see :ref:`system settings <system-settings>`) is shared among users (the ``shared`` folder in your ``$HOME``).
-The first time you run a new glacier, OGGM will first check if the data are available in the ``shared`` folder, and if not it will download them for you and the other users.
+The first time you run a new glacier, OGGM will first check if the data is available in the ``shared`` folder, and if not it will download it for you and the other users.

 The environment you have access to has a recent version of OGGM installed in it (updated every few weeks).
 Starting with OGGM v1.4, we will also provide